Definition and types of vegetarian diet

 Vegetarians should follow the basic guidelines for “balanced diet” to assure adequate nutrient intake:

-3. Milk and alternatives: Lacto-vegetarians should consume an appropriate amount of low-fat milk or dairy products to ensure an adequate intake of protein and calcium.
+- Milk and alternatives: Lacto-vegetarians should consume an appropriate amount of low-fat milk or dairy products to ensure an adequate intake of protein and calcium.

-4. Protein group: Protein can be obtained from a variety of nuts, seeds, legumes and soy products.
+- Protein: Protein can be obtained from a variety of nuts, seeds, legumes and soy products.
 Ovo-vegetarians can also get high quality protein from eggs.

-5. Fat/oil, salt and sugar: Choose healthy vegetable oils.
+- Fat/oil, salt and sugar: Choose healthy vegetable oils.
 Use oils and condiments only in small amount.

 Major nutritional challenges for vegetarians

-How to make vegetarian dishes healthy and tasty?
+How to make vegetarian dishes healthy and tasty

 A significant amount of oils and condiments are often added to vegetarian dishes for better taste and increased satiety.
 However, excessive intake of such will be harmful to health in the long run.
 Vegetarians should note the following cooking tips to prevent excessive intake of fat and salt:

-• Instead of stir-frying and deep-frying, use low-fat cooking methods such as steaming, stewing, braising and boiling.
+- Instead of stir-frying and deep-frying, use low-fat cooking methods, such as steaming, stewing, braising, and boiling.

-• Natural spices such as Chinese prickly ash, star anise and cinnamon are good alternatives to condiments and sauces with high fat or salt content.
+- Natural spices such as Chinese prickly ash, star anise, and cinnamon are good alternatives to condiments and sauces with high fat or salt content.

-• Reduce the amount of oil used by making cornstarch sauce for your dishes and by cooking with non-sticky pans.
+- Reduce the amount of oil used by making corn starch sauce for your dishes and by cooking with non-sticky pans.

 Vegetarians with special nutritional needs

-People who eat vegetarian diets may be at risk of deficiency of certain nutrients, such as protein, vitamin B12, iron, calcium and vitamin D. Before following a vegetarian diet, children, adolescents, pregnant women, lactating mothers, elderly persons and people with chronic diseases are advised to consult their physicians and dietitians for an individualised diet plan in order to meet their special nutritional needs.
+People who eat vegetarian diets may be at risk of deficiency of certain nutrients, such as protein, vitamin B12, iron, calcium and vitamin D. Before following a vegetarian diet, children, adolescents, pregnant women, lactating mothers, elderly persons and people with chronic diseases are advised to consult their physicians and dietitians for an individualized diet plan in order to meet their special nutritional needs.